Press ESC to close

 cin >> num1;

-cout << "Enter second number: "; cin >> num2; // Read the second number from the user // Display the numbers before swapping cout << "Before swapping: " << endl; cout << "num1 = " << num1 << ", num2 = " << num2 << endl; // Swap the numbers using a temporary variable temp = num1; // Store the value of num1 in temp num1 = num2; // Assign the value of num2 to num1 num2 = temp; // Assign the value of temp (original num1) to num2 // Display the numbers after swapping cout << "After swapping: " << endl; cout << "num1 = " << num1 << ", num2 = " << num2 << endl; return 0; // The program returns 0 to indicate that it ended successfully }
+// Read the first number from the user cout << "Enter second number: "; cin >> num2; // Read the second number from the user // Display the numbers before swapping cout << "Before swapping: " << endl; cout << "num1 = " << num1 << ", num2 = " << num2 << endl; // Swap the numbers using a temporary variable temp = num1; // Store the value of num1 in temp num1 = num2; // Assign the value of num2 to num1 num2 = temp; // Assign the value of temp (original num1) to num2 // Display the numbers after swapping cout << "After swapping: " << endl; cout << "num1 = " << num1 << ", num2 = " << num2 << endl; return 0; // The program returns 0 to indicate that it ended successfully }

 Description